cyberark/conjur/README.md

          - Environment variables: This can be left blank
          - Ruby or version manager path: ruby
       1. Click "OK"

+#### Visual Studio Code IDE Debugging

+If you are going to be debugging Conjur using [VS Code IDE](https://code.visualstudio.com), follow these steps:

+   1. Go to: Debugger view
+   1. Choose Ruby -> Listen for rdebug-ide from the prompt window, then you'll get the sample launch configuration in `.vscode/launch.json`.
+   1. Edit "Listen for rdebug-ide" configuration in the `launch.json` file:
+      - remoteHost - the address of Conjur. if it's a local docker environment the address should be `localhost`, otherwise enter the address of Conjur
+      - remotePort - the port which VS Code will try to connect to for its debugging protocol.
+      The convention is `1234`.
+If you changing this, remember to change also the exposed port in `docker-compose.yml` & in the `rdebug-ide` command when running the server
+      - remoteWorkspaceRoot: `/src/conjur-server`

 ### Development CLI